SaifAqqad/AHK_MicMute/README.md

    * Separate hotkeys for Mute/Unmute
    * Single toggle/push-to-talk hotkey
-   * Hotkeys can be (optionally) set up using AHK's syntax
    * Optional sound and on-screen feedback
    * AFK timeout (auto mute when the user is AFK for longer than a specified time interval)
    * Auto-start on boot